 - In the View Title text box, enter a name for your view.
 We're going to use 'Escalated Conversations'.

 - Since we want to restrict our view to admins, under 'Make this view available to' we're going to select Specific teams and then select the name of our admin team from the dropdown.

 - Next comes the important part: defining the view criteria.
-Under the 'View criteria' heading, click the Select a criteria to expand it.
+In the next section, click the Select a condition drop-down to expand it.

 - As you can see there's a huge variety of conditions to choose from, but we want to filter for conversations been tagged as 'escalated'.
 Start typing 'Tags' and select 'Conversations: Tags' from the list.